It is fairly common for movies to become television series and vice versa in

 in the naked city.
 This has been one of them."
 Some might feel this film is

 archaic, technically inferior or severely dated.
-It is true that the movie is in
+It is from a certain point of

-Black and White and in the former academy ratio of 4:3 and monaural audio but if
+view.
+The movie filmed in Black and White and framed in the former Academy ratio

 inhabitants are winding up the night shifts and making the daily transition into